Oxymetaphoric/milestone_project_1/README.md

 positioning of the footer, unsure how to fix currently.~~ fixed: fixed a bunch of unclosed tags, reset positioning using relative to body.

+jan 27th: using rel=preload caused errors that using prefetch instead fixed

 ### HTML/CSS Validators

 ### WAVE